gustavoparedes/QuickLog/README.md

 At the end of the processing, you will see all the logs classified, and the users found in the logs will be displayed.

 ![Finish1](https://github.com/gustavoparedes/QuickLog/assets/61228478/aab04536-60c5-4f0f-a90e-fcceeb8bfd60)

+The compiled program can be run from a USB drive, external disk, or network folder without the need for installation.